 The server must persist the challenge code between the initial request and the callback.
 I use the Cookie

 TempDataProvider in this project for the proof of concept.
-I am using the Application Session State in the
+The UWPP implements the PageModel's

 The challenge must be properly encoded and decoded to survive the round trip from the server to the client-js

 and back.
 I use a new guid for the unique code which needs to be ASCII encoded to work well

 MDN - Base64.

 Base64 encoding uses the = char to pad the string to a multiple of four.
 I use the IdentityModel Base64Url